Plastic pollution facts for kids

 • Some types of packaging

-Sometimes presenting information in numbers can more easily help to explain plastic pollution facts.
-For kids, statistics can be hard to understand when they’re too abstract, so finding real world comparisons can be a handy way to get the message home.
+Sometimes presenting information in numbers can more easily help explain facts about plastic pollution for kids.
+Statistics can be hard to understand, however, when they're too abstract, so finding real-world comparisons can be a handy way to get the message home.
+Take facts about ocean plastic pollution for kids as an example.

-Children can think about weight in terms of their favourite animals – especially if they’ve got visual cues like their much-loved, slobber-covered toys to work with.
+• At least 8 million tonnes of plastic end up in the oceans each year.1 With weights, children can think about them in terms of animals.
 As the average weight of a giraffe is one tonne, you could explain that fact as being like 8 million giraffes.

-Periods of time can be explained in terms of generations.
-That’s about 13 or 14 generations of a family, which can be imagined as your great, great, great… (and so on) grandkids.
+• Plastic can take over 400 years to break down.1 Periods of time can be explained in terms of generations.
+That’s up to 20 generations of a family, which can be imagined as your great, great, great… (and so on) grandkids.

-Large numbers can be imagined as multiples of a figure they can imagine.
-This example can be compared to the world’s population.
+• An estimated 5 trillion plastic pieces are thought to be floating in the planet’s waters.3 Large numbers can be imagined as multiples of a figure they can imagine.
+This example can be compared to the world's population.
 There are nearly 8 billion people on the planet, and 5 trillion is 625 times that figure.
-So for each person, there’s 625 pieces of plastic in the sea.
+So, for each person, there are 625 pieces of plastic in the sea.

 Certain statistics don’t necessarily need to be transformed into comparisons, as they speak for themselves.
 This is particularly the case with percentages, such as:

-• More than 50% of sea turtles have eaten plastic rubbish
+• More than 50% of sea turtles have eaten plastic rubbish3

 Matching facts about plastic for kids to their ages